47degrees/sbt-microsites/KAZARI_README.md

 Kazari comes integrated with `sbt-microsites` (and in fact is a part of the project), but you don't need to create your site with the plugin in order to use it.

 To use Kazari in an existing documentation, you need to include the main `kazari.js` script in your site.
-You'll also need to include one of the two Kazari CSS stylesheets (`kazari-style-dark.css` or `kazari-style-light.css`, depending on the color scheme set with the `micrositeKazariStyle` sbt setting in `sbt-microsites`) which you will find in the resources folder of the project (`sbt-microsites/kazari/src/main/resources`).
+You'll also need to include the Kazari CSS stylesheet (`kazari-style.css`) which you will find in the resources folder of the project (`sbt-microsites/kazari/src/main/resources`).

 To allow users to edit code interactively, Kazari relies on a Javascript code editor called [CodeMirror](http://codemirror.net).
 CodeMirror comes integrated with the scripts you add to your documentation, but you'll need to include the following CSS files to your site: